CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ### Code Documentation

-Code was missing inline comments and low-level code documentation but reviewer contacted to OP regarding this issue and OP fixed it immediately.
-Now Code is generally well documented and critical classes have comments.
-Low-level code documentation is good enough to meet CRDAO code review standarts and allow auto-generation of the documentation.
-Also, after reviewers suggestion, OP added auto generated typedocs under [docs](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/docs/typedocs) folder of the project.
+Code was missing inline comments and low-level code documentation, but the reviewer contacted OP regarding this issue, and OP fixed it immediately.
+Now Code is generally well documented, and critical classes have comments.
+Low-level code documentation is good enough to meet CRDAO code review standards and allow auto-generation of the documentation.
+Also, after the reviewer's suggestion, OP added auto-generated typedocs files under the [docs](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/docs/typedocs) folder of the project.

 Requirement | Finding
 ------------ | -------------